 This gorgeous turmeric loaf is the perfect treat to pair with your afternoon coffee or tea.
 It’s vegan, oil-free, and has zero refined sugar.

-But this post is not about makeup – it’s about this genius turmeric loaf.
-From time to time, Violette features guests on her channel, and Sophia Roe is a regular.
+Anyway, this article is not about makeup – it’s about this genius turmeric loaf.
+Often, Violette features guests on her channel and Sophia Roe is a regular.
 For their most recent collab, they made a turmeric loaf cake (which seems to be adapted from Vegan Richa).

-Apart from the gorgeous color of this vegan snack cake, what struck me the most about the recipe was the absence of oil and an egg replacement (like a flax egg).
-I was skeptical as I watched the video, thinking no way this recipe could work.
-So I decided to give it a go and it totally freakin’ worked!
-The cake was delicious, not overly sweet, had a tender spongy texture (see how I avoided “moist” there? *pats self on back*), and I knew I’d have to pass it on to you – after my own little tweaks, of course.
+Apart from the gorgeous color of this vegan snack cake, what struck me the most was the absence of oil and an egg replacement (like a flax egg), so I decided to try the recipe for myself.
+The turmeric bread turned out delicious, not overly sweet, had a tender spongy texture (see how I avoided “moist” there? *pats self on back*), and I knew I’d have to pass it on to you – after my own little tweaks, of course.

 This vegan turmeric loaf is incredibly easy to make.
 You simply whisk the dry ingredients, blend the liquid ones, combine the two together, and bake.
 It really is as basic as it sounds.

 The snack cake gets its moisture from almond milk and coconut flakes, and baking powder is the only leavener used.
 Ground turmeric gives it a bright yellow hue and floral taste, and ginger and nutmeg lend spiciness and a warming quality.
 Oh, and there’s zero refined sugar – just maple syrup.
 Ah-mazing.